martonmiklos/qt_eagle_xml_parser/README.md

-# EAGLE XML file parser code for Qt (and more useful stuffs)
+# EAGLE XML file parser code for Qt (and other useful stuffs in Qt+EAGLE files topic)

 A Qt based class to parse Autodesk EAGLE Schematics/PCBs/libraries.